Master of Arts in Development

-- Engage with the complex lived realities of people and communities;
+- Empathetically engage with lived realities of individuals and communities as sites of

 The M.A.
-Development is designed as a 72-credit, postgraduate degree programme, requiring full-time engagement for four semesters in two academic years.
+Development is designed as a 72-credit, postgraduate degree programme, requiring full-time engagement for two academic years.
 The curriculum is broad-based and encompasses theory, practice and research relating to development.

 - The programme is structured with a common core curriculum that lays the foundations and a wide set of electives based on student preferences.

-- Each student will be required to study eight core courses (32 credits), a combination of elective courses (adding up to 24 credits), two open courses (4 credits), as well as three modules of Field Engagement (adding up to 12 credits).
+- Each student will be required to study eight core courses (32 credits), a combination of elective courses (24 credits), two open courses (4 credits), as well as three modules of Field Practice (12 credits).

 - In the second year of study, students have the flexibility to concentrate in specific areas of their choice.
 Concentration refer to a set of four elective courses totalling 12 credits, which together cover a specific development theme/topic/domain in a focused and well-rounded manner.

 Core Courses: The core courses will set the context and build foundational understanding and

 appreciation of key developmental concepts, theories and methods as relevant to examining the